Immigration legal help

-The City of Minneapolis has partnered with the following nonprofit law organizations that provide free or low-cost immigration assistance:
+The Office of Immigrant and Refugee Affairs (OIRA) partners with and funds several nonprofit organizations that provide free or low-cost immigration assistance.

 - 612-341-9845 or [email protected]

-- Areas of Legal Assistance: Adjustment of status, Asylum applications, Removal Proceedings
+- Areas of assistance: Adjustment of status, Asylum applications, Removal Proceedings

-- Types of Legal Assistance: Help completing forms, filings with USCIS, representation at asylum interviews (credible and reasonable fear interviews), Representation before the immigration court and Board of Immigration Appeals (BIA), Federal Court appeals
+- Types of assistance: Help completing forms, filings with USCIS, representation at asylum interviews (credible and reasonable fear interviews), Representation before the immigration court and Board of Immigration Appeals (BIA), Federal Court appeals

 - 1(800) 223-1368 or [email protected]